Visas - applicants denied for fifth consecutive month!

 When the Restricted Certificate of Sponsorship system becomes oversubscribed, priority is given to those applicants who have been offered the highest salary by their prospective employer, and “points” are allocated accordingly.
 The number of points required for a successful application will depend on demand.
 Whereas under the Immigration Rules the minimum salary that must be offered in order to successfully apply for a RCOS for an experienced worker is £30,000 (unless a higher minimum salary is required under the Standard Occupational Classification Codes of Practice), by early 2018 it was apparent that the worker had to be offered a salary in excess of £60,000 in order to be sure that the RCOS would be granted.
 Temporary reduction of the pressure in the system occurred in April 2018, which is when the new “allocation year” began.
 More RCOS are made available in the earlier months of the allocation year and availability steadily declines each month as we get closer to March each year.
 However, in May 2018 we saw further disappointed sponsors and prospective employees as the salary offered for the role had to be in the region of £50,000 or above in order for the RCOS to be granted.

-Lower paying industries hit hardest - IT, engineering and healthcare the worst
+Why have lower paying industries been hit hardest? - IT, engineering and healthcare suffer from rejected RCOS

 We predict that a number of professional organisations will continue to apply pressure on the government as a result of the recent difficulties to obtain work visas for key staff in areas which we have considerable experience but which are not on the shortage occupation list.
 With that in mind, and the issue of how to deal with EU nationals after the transitional period post-Brexit, we may well see an increase in the number of RCOS available each year in order to cool the system down.